Notebooks give you a place to collaboratively record your research. You can have as many notebooks for as many projects as your team requires.

 A new empty notebook looks like this:

-The header section lists the authors, shows the color, and shows the status.
+The header section lists the name and ID, the authors, shows the project (if any), and shows the status.
 A details panel to the right summarizes references for all entries, may include attachments, and can be hidden by clicking Hide details

 (and shown again by clicking show details).